David III of Tao: Wars of the Kuropalates’ succession

-David as depicted on a bas-relief from the Oshki cathedral.
+Coin of David III, dated 10th century.
+The obverse presents an abbreviated legend in Asomtavruli script reading “Christ, forgive David (ႵႤႸႤႣႧ).
+The reverse celebrates David's esteemed Byzantine honorific, curopalates (ႩႮႲႨ), each letter having been placed in one of the four fields of the central cross.

 Basil II was at that time in the eastern provinces of his empire, wintering on the plain of Tarsus following his campaign against the Fatimid dynasty in Syria.
 On hearing of David's death he marched north-eastward to claim the lands David had promised to the emperor.
 The local Georgian and Armenian nobility submitted without any serious resistance.
 The only notable incident occurred when a quarrel between a Georgian soldier and a Varangian Guardsman over a bale of hay developed into a major fight, involving 6,000 Varangians and taking the lives of thirty Georgian high-ranking nobles.

 King Bagrat, David's foster-son, met with Basil but, unable to prevent the annexation of David's realm, had to recognize the new borders in reward of the imperial title of kouropalates.
 Despite this setback, Bagrat was able to become the first king of an all-Georgian unified monarchy, a result made possible largely by the efforts of David of Tao, who, as the modern scholar Stephen Rapp puts in, "appropriately ranks high on any 'Top Ten' list of Georgian history."

 There is some disagreement among modern scholars on whether David ceded to the Byzantines only those lands which had been granted to him as a reward for his assistance against the rebel Bardas Skleros, or if it had been the whole of his principality that was acquired by Basil II.
 As the former was endowed upon David for lifetime stewardship, it would be more reasonable to assume that he conceded his entire realm, i.e., Thither Tao/Tayk and the adjacent Armenian counties up to Lake Van.
 Whatever the extent of David's domain, the Georgian kings would not so easily reconcile with the loss of those territories, leading to a series of conflicts with the Byzantine Empire in the eleventh century.